 - Additive manufacturing

 This list can be modified at a later date based on the response.

-We very much look forward to welcoming you at ICOTOM 19 in Sakai Osaka, Japan.
+We look forward to welcoming you at ICOTOM19.

 Hirofumi Inoue, Yoshimasa Takayama and Naoki Yoshinaga